Arizona: 2024 Hunting Application Details

 onX Hunt’s Top Arizona Application Tips

-1. You must purchase an annual hunting license ($160 for nonresidents) in order to apply, in addition to a $15 application fee per species.
-Once you’ve purchased the hunting license, it’s cost effective to apply for multiple species even if your primary intent is to hunt a specific species (elk, for example).
+1. You must purchase an annual hunting license ($160 for nonresidents) to apply, in addition to a $15 application fee per species.
+Once you’ve purchased the hunting license, it’s cost-effective to apply for multiple species even if your primary intent is to hunt a specific species (elk, for example).
 Arizona has a number of late-season rifle elk hunts—in good units—that are outside of the rut but traditionally have much better draw odds.

 Your One-Stop Application Season Stop